About Policies

 Conditions include:

 - Device Postures.
-See Device Trust and Configuring the Atmos Agent Device Posture
+For more information, see Device Trust and Configuring the Atmos Agent Device Posture.

 Security Profiles are part of a policy and include: